BuriedInTheGround/unsafe-scaffold/understanding-cryptography/ch2/ch2.md

 Attack steps:
 1. Get the said 512 plaintext/ciphertext bit pairs.
 2. Calculate the values of `si = xi + yi mod 2` for `i = 0, 1, ..., 2m-1`; that
-   is reconstruct the from 512 bits of key stream.
+   is, reconstruct the key stream from the 512 bit pairs.
 3. Mount a system of linear equations to find the values `pi` of the feedback coefficients, described as following.